 This vegetarian stew is loaded with flavor and so hearty good!!!
-It’s packed with fiber, 12 grams per serving, heart healthy and gluten-free.
+It’s packed with fiber, 12 grams per serving, heart-healthy and gluten-free.
 So satisfying, you’ll never miss the meat.
 Serve with some warmed corn tortillas, if desired or top over brown rice.
-Each main course serving has 289 calories, 5 grams of fat and 3 Weight Watchers Freestyle SmartPoints.
+Each main course serving has 289 calories, 5 grams of fat, and 3 Blue Freestyle SmartPoints, and 5 Green.

 Prep Time: 15 minutes